 Verify your completed opportunities.
 If the student has opportunities a current or previous semester that have not yet been verified, list them here along with instruction on how to submit them for verification.

 Complete your academic plan.
-If students have specified an academic plan, but have not yet planned out the coursework required to complete it, this section will indicate that issue and explain how to finish it.
+If students have specified an academic plan, but have not yet finished planning out all their coursework in their degree planner, then this section will indicate that issue and provide a list of the remaining coursework.

 Review completed courses.
 RadGrad functions better if all courses have recent reviews.
 If the student has recently completed a course that has few reviews, this section will request that they make a review.